The Death of He

 the-death-of-he.png

-I hadn't done this—sorting and packing another’s belongings—since my nana died years ago.
-And I’d never done it alone.
-Other family members and friends had always been around to lend a hand, to remember with, to laugh, and to cry with.
+I hadn't done this—sorting and packing another person’s belongings—since my Nana died years ago.
+And I hadn’t done it alone then, either.
+Other family members and friends had been there to lend a hand, to share memories with, to laugh and cry with.
 Not today.
-Today I was alone, while they were elsewhere—some trying to accept his passing, others mired in denial still.
+Today, they were elsewhere—some trying to accept his passing, others still mired in denial.

-I began in the bathroom, picking through our toiletries, separating his from mine, and tossing his into a large green trash bag.
-How funny, I mused, when I came across our two cans of shaving foam sitting side-by-side in the shower, the different ways men and women are marketed to.
-Same brand, same ingredients, and both formulated to protect one of the few things he and I had in common: sensitive skin.
+I began in the bathroom.
+I picked through our toiletries, separating his from mine, and tossed his into a large green trash bag.
+How strange, I thought, when I came across our two cans of shaving foam sitting side by side in the shower—the different ways men and women are marketed to.
+Same brand.
+Same ingredients.
+Both formulated to protect one of the few things he and I had in common: sensitive skin.

 #

-When I transitioned, I felt many things—excitement, anxiety, fear, relief, and, ultimately, joy.
-But there was one emotion that rushed in without warning: guilt.
-Because the golem that had served for decades as my chrysalis—the meat puppet I’d constructed for my survival and layered with lies, anger, and all manner of self-loathing—had somehow built a life distinctively his own.
+When I transitioned, I felt many things: excitement, anxiety, fear, relief… ultimately, joy.
+But one emotion rushed in without warning—guilt.
+Because the golem that had served for decades as my chrysalis—the meat puppet I’d constructed for my survival and layered with lies, anger, and all manner of self-loathing—had somehow created a life distinctly his own.
 People cared about him.
-Loved him.
-And even if he never truly existed, their grief was real.
+They loved him.
+Even if he never truly existed, their grief was real.

-That’s why I continue to hold onto my favorite photo of him, where he’s hanging out at a Denny’s, wearing an X-Men T-shirt, and performing the Batusi for the camera.
-Not because I fear others will forget him, but because I never want to.
+That’s why I continue to hold onto my favorite photo of him.
+He’s hanging out at a Denny’s, wearing an X-Men T-shirt, and performing the Batusi for the camera.
+Not because I fear others will forget him.
+Rather, so that I don’t.

 'The Death of He' © 2008 Leith St. John